Anger at burst dams in Brazil focuses on Vale, mining code

 About 100 employees have been involved in search and rescue efforts, including medical staff, social workers, outdoor experts, two geotechnical engineers and a dam specialist, Vale said.

-The company said it had also provided helicopters and 30,000 litres of fuel, as well as three cars, two ambulances, five off-road trucks, a bulldozer and a new well for a nearby village.
+The company said it had also provided helicopters and 30,000 liters of fuel, as well as three cars, two ambulances, five off-road trucks, a bulldozer and a new well for a nearby village.

 "We will do everything we can to help rebuild the lives of the affected people, and to restore the environment," Ferreira said in the statement.